 As frost damages the aboveground portion of many plants, our first instinct is to remove the ugly, damaged leaves and stems.
 While that may make things look nicer, it is actually harmful to many plants.
 The root system may still be able to absorb many of the nutrients stored in those frozen leaves, and the damaged plant tissue provides a blanket of sorts, to protect the roots against even colder temperatures.
 If you really can’t stand the look of frost bitten plants, you can prevent the damage with protective fabric, or cover dormant plants with straw.

 For the most part, periods of dormancy are normal, natural, and good advice for the rest of us.

-Straw bale gardening provides all the benefits of raised beds without the cost.
+Straw bale gardening is touted as providing all the benefits of raised beds without the cost.
 Poor (or absent) soil can be overcome by growing vegetables in bales of straw.
 Also, if your soil is host to Verticillium or Fusarium wilt, nematodes, or really tough weeds, straw bale gardening may be the answer.
+Or, it may not.